CoreText/PSPad-EditText/README.md

 ### Installation
 Put the _EditText.vbs_ file into _PSPad/Script/VBScript/_ direcotry.<br />
 Before use, check out your _KeyMap.KM_ , because some of keybindings will overlap yours.<br />
-If you don't want to mess with keybinidgs you can take [mine](https://github.com/CoreText/PSPad-Settings)<br />
+If you don't want to mess with keybindigs you can take [mine](https://github.com/CoreText/PSPad-Settings).<br />
 If you don't like some of the features just comment them in _EditText.vbs_ with a single quote in the begining of the string.<br />

 <hr />